gberl001/FL25-ENR261-182/Week01/Week01-Assignments.md

 ### Requirements

-- Create a new script in the MATLAB Editor and save it as `calculate_area.m`.
+- Create a new script `calculate_area.m`.
-- The script should calculate the area of a rectangle using variables for length and width.
+- Compute the area of a rectangle using variables for length and width.
-- Print the result in a user-friendly format using `disp` or, `fprintf` to achieve the output shown in the example.
+- Print the result in a user-friendly format using `disp` or `fprintf` to match the example format:
-  - The area of a \<length\> by \<width\> rectangle is \<result\>
+  - The area of a <length> by <width> rectangle is <result>

 ### Tips
-  - You will need to read the `help` on `disp` to learn how to display text and numbers together.
+- Use `fprintf` for mixed text and numbers, or read `help disp` to see options for displaying values.
-  - In order to print numbers and text (strings), you need to convert numbers to a string
+- To print numbers alongside text, format them (e.g., with `fprintf`).

 ### Example Output